g-leech/argmin-gravitas/_posts/2025-06-29-types-of-theist.markdown

-A third category are the _political_ theists: think Thiel and Vance and <a href="{{ali}}">Hirsi Ali</a>.<a href="#fn:8" id="fnref:8">8</a> They see religion as a necessary corrective to man's dark nature, who fear conservatism rampaging without empathy and principles like those religion was supposed to instill; the ones who believe faith is salutary whether or not they have it themselves; and separately also the ones using the community theists as a ladder.<a href="#fn:3" id="fnref:3">3</a>
+A third category are the _political_ theists: think Thiel or Vance or <a href="{{ali}}">Hirsi Ali</a>.<a href="#fn:8" id="fnref:8">8</a> They see religion as a necessary corrective to man's dark nature, who fear conservatism rampaging without empathy and principles like those religion was supposed to instill; the ones who believe faith is salutary whether or not they have it themselves; and separately also the ones using the community theists as a ladder.<a href="#fn:3" id="fnref:3">3</a>

 So: the coreligionists, the theologians, and the politicos.<a href="#fn:4" id="fnref:4">4</a>